 - Toiletries (soap & shampoo, towels, medications, 1st aid kit, bug spray, sunscreen, earplugs for light sleepers, safety pins, plastic trash bags, clothes pins to hang wet clothes, tissues)

-- Misc. (basket or tote bag, blank book or note book with a pen/pencil, folding table, candles, flashlight, batteries, banner, book to read and/or board games, plastic basin for washing your clothes, dishes and feet!)
+- Misc. (basket or tote bag, blank book or note book with a pen/pencil, folding table, candles, flashlight, batteries, phone charger, banner, book to read, plastic basin for washing your clothes, dishes, and feet!)

-- “Toys” (armor & weapons, scribal supplies, musical instruments, embroidery, archery equipment, throwing weapons, etc.)
+- “Toys” (armor & weapons, scribal supplies, musical instruments, embroidery, archery equipment, throwing weapons, board games, etc.)

 - Leave room for the stuff you’ll buy at Pennsic to come home!
 If possible, come with your suitcases/totes about 1/4 empty – even if you don’t buy much, stuff never packs as tightly going home as it did getting there.

-- Ladies, expect your monthly cycle to get out of whack, so you may want to bring supplies even if you’re not expecting to need them, or plan on a quick trip to the Coopers’ store.
+- People with female anatomy, expect your monthly cycle to get out of whack, so you may want to bring supplies even if you’re not expecting to need them, or plan on a quick trip to the Coopers’ store.
+It has feminine hygiene supplies but with limited options, so you may not find your preferred brand or type.
+Note: a friend who did the math told me that, if you are at Pennsic for two weeks, there is a 70% chance you will have your period while there.

 In the next installment, we’ll discuss what you should do once you arrive at Pennsic.